War Sailor: Synopsis

-Eventually, their ship is sunk by a German submarine and most of the crew killed.
-The German U-Boot crew cannot take them as prisoners and leaves them with shots of morphine for the dying teenager and some meager food.
+Eventually, their ship is sunk by a German submarine and most of the crew is killed.
+The German U-Boot crew cannot take them as prisoners and leaves them with shots of morphine for the dying teenager and a meager amount of food.
 Alfred and Sigbjørn are left adrift until being rescued by an allied ship and taken to a hospital in Halifax, Canada.
 Upon learning that his entire family was killed by a British airstrike, Alfred leaves the hospital without notice.
 Sigbjørn returns after the war to Alfred's family, who escaped the bombing, but were told that he was killed at sea.
 Cecilia and Sigbjørn get together for a while, finding a sense of family after the harshness of the war.

-Few years later, Sigbjørn finds an alcoholic and diminished Alfred in Singapore and gives him money to get back to Norway, telling him that his family is still alive.
-Upon returning home, Alfred has trouble re-adapting into Norwegian society and struggles to get accepted by his youngest son.
+A few years later, Sigbjørn finds an alcoholic and diminished Alfred in Singapore and gives him money to get back to Norway, telling him that his family is still alive.
+Upon returning home, Alfred has trouble re-adapting into Norwegian society and struggles to be accepted by his youngest son.

 In 1972, for Alfred's 70 years birthday, his old friend Sigbjørn who has spent the rest of his life as a sailor, pays him a visit.

-The British politician and Nobel Peace Prize laureate of 1959, Philip Noel-Baker commented after the war, "The first great defeat for Hitler was the battle of Britain.
-It was a turning point in history.
-If we had not had the Norwegian fleet of tankers on our side, we would not have had the aviation spirit to put our Hawker Hurricanes and our Spitfires into the sky.
-Without the Norwegian merchant fleet, Britain and the allies would have lost the war".